northle/docs/site/docs/1.x/basics/configuration.md

 await server.start();
 ```

 As you can see, we can pass configuration settings through `config` option.

-Available options are shown below:
+### Available Options

+Server options implement the following interface:

 ```ts
 interface ServerOptions {